Is It Safe to Travel to Nigeria in 2026?

 Yellow Fever

-• Yellow Fever: Vaccine is recommended for all travelers ≥9 months old.
-Vaccine is required for travelers ≥9 months old coming from countries with risk for YF virus transmission.
+• Yellow Fever: Vaccine is not required for direct travel from the United States but is required for travelers coming from countries with risk for YF virus transmission.

 Recommended: